Thursday, 21 November 2024

 The standout feature in today’s update is Genmoji, which allows you to create custom emojis directly from your keyboard.
 To use Genmoji, access the emoji keyboard, tap the Genmoji button next to the description or search input field, and enter your desired creation.
 Apple Intelligence will generate several options for you to swipe through and select.
 You can even create a Genmoji based on photos of your friends, producing more accurate Memojis without the risk of confusion since they will appear as emojis rather than real images.

 A Genmoji API is also being released today, enabling third-party messaging apps to read and render Genmoji.
-This means that your friends on platforms like or Telegram can also enjoy your new custom emojis.
+This means that your friends on platforms like WhatsApp or Telegram can also enjoy your new custom emojis.

 The update also introduces Image Playground and Image Wand.
 Image Playground functions as both a standalone app and a feature within the Messages app.
 When you use it in messages, the system generates suggestions based on your conversations.
 You can type descriptions or select photos from your gallery, and the system provides an image you can modify.
 Note that only specific art styles are available—animation or Illustration—as photorealistic images of people are not supported.